Page updated April 2015

 Q6.
 Dear Dr J. I have opened the sound pages but I cannot hear anything .

 A small number of people have this problem.
-There are many things that could cause it and I know most of them.
 Try clicking on one of the following links instead.

 http://www.whoopingcough.net/whoop-child-slightwhoop.wav :-child with whooping